omkar-79/omkar-79/README.md

 # 💫 About Me:
-A curious developer who is excited to develop projects that solve real-world  problems.
+A curious software engineer who is excited to develop projects that solve real-world  problems.
 Looking to contribute and work in backend and machine learning (NLP, LLM, GenAI) field.

 ## 🌐 Socials: